Khan/kmath/README.md

-For example, some computations are easy to express using vectors, but difficult to express in terms of real numbers. kmath lets you write vector, point, line, or ray- based math naturally.
+For example, some computations are easy to express using vectors, but difficult to express in terms of real numbers. kmath lets you write vector-, point-, line-, or ray-based math naturally.

 kmath emphasizes simplicity and interoperability in the interfaces provided.
 All kmath interfaces use standard Javascript types, usually